2022: US Govt to partner Osun for credible poll

 “Our expectation is that the election should be fair and credible.
 We partner with Nigeria to ensure free and credible elections.
 We are meeting with you as the first citizen of the state and our officials will also meet security officials, civil societies and other stakeholders.
 We will be in the state for the next couples of months and we are ready to work with you for free and credible election in 2022 in this state”, said Hudspeth

-Responding, Governor Adegboyega Oyetola assured that Osun State election will set pace for the general election in 2023, boasting that APC remain party to beat during the 2022 governorship election in the state.
+Responding, Governor Adegboyega Oyetola assured that the Osun State election will set the pace for the general election in 2023, boasting that APC remains a party to beat during the 2022 governorship election in the state.

 “So far so good we make policies to make Osun the best in the country.
 We have done very well in the area of health, infrastructure, economy, education, youth empowerment and mining.

-The US government delegates includes; Janine Lewis, Sterling Roop, James Svor, Arnold Abulvine and Halima Abubakar.
+The US government delegates include; Janine Lewis, Sterling Roop, James Svor, Arnold Abulvine and Halima Abubakar.